Serenwfs/songmaker2/README.md

 ### Color Palette
 Primary Color: Light pink  - Used for backgrounds to create a soft, welcoming feel.
 Second Color: Red - Used for buttons and interactive elements to make them stand out
-### Fonts
+### Fonts (google fonts)
 Main Font: "Raleway" - Used for headers and titles.
 Secondary Font: "Jost" - Used for body text to complement the headers.
-Third Font: for certain buttons "Rubik Glitch", system-ui.
+Third Font: "Rubik Glitch" or certain buttons .

 ### Initial idea

-This was the original idea that I design beforehand
+This was the original idea that I designed beforehand

 <img width="502" alt="image" src="https://github.com/Serenwfs/songmaker2/assets/116518998/4960e8c5-0da4-4109-856c-a0b3b5539243">